pprados/cythonpackage/README.md

 - Sometime, you don't want to publish the source code.
 You can use [PyArmor](https://pyarmor.readthedocs.io/en/latest/), or [Pyminifier](https://liftoff.github.io/pyminifier/)
-but if you want to keep the API, it's not a good approach.
+but if you want to compile the API, it's not a good approach.

 ## Using cython
 Cython is complex for the *normal* python developer.